-13.9.
-Grid
+1.9.
+Grid (pseudo pattern)

-A grid information model is a pseudo metapattern which uses the presentation format of the columns and rows of a table to model information.
+A grid concept arrangement pattern is a pseudo metapattern which uses the presentation format of the columns and rows of a table to model information.
 Because the grid models presentation information and not business semantics, it cannot be considered a metapattern.
-However, the grid is included in this list because the US GAAP Taxonomy uses a grid information model to model the statement of changes in equity.
+However, the grid is included in this list because the US GAAP Taxonomy uses a grid concept arrangement pattern to model the statement of changes in equity.